jellyfin-archive/jellyfin-docs/docs/administrator-docs/reverse-proxy.md

 ## Nginx with subpath

-When connecting to server from app, enter http(s)://DOMAIN_NAME/jellyfin in the address field, and **clear the port field**.
+When connecting to server from a client application, enter ``http(s)://DOMAIN_NAME/jellyfin`` in the address field, and **clear the port field**.
-All apps may not currently handle this properly, but it works for web and Android.
+Not all clients may handle this properly, but this is currently working for the web and Android client.

 ```
 # Jellyfin hosted on http(s)://DOMAIN_NAME/jellyfin